This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko.

 How to Create Pie Charts in eazyBI for Jira

 Ok, now you’re able to generate your own report with the required information and filter it.
-Let’s see if we could still improve this.
+Let’s see if we can still improve this.
 Now, you might want to get a report with a specific issue type and its status with a pie chart.
-Let’s say the story, epic, and bug.
+Let’s say the story, is epic, and bug.
 First, clean up, and then you can start from scratch.

 - Drag and drop the “Issue Type” dimension to the “Columns” part, and “Status” to “Rows”.

 - Expand “Issue type” and unselect “All issue Types”, but select “Standard issue types”.
 Go to your table and expand “Standard issue types” to get what was expected.

 - Now, let’s convert to the “Pie” chart by using the “Pie” tab.
 As you can see, the result is not bad but we’re going to remove all unnecessary things like “Standard issue types” (represent the total of issues) and “All statuses” which represent 50% of our pies.

 - You can do it from the pie chart directly by clicking on the item that you want to move.
 Here, we’ll remove “Standard issue types” by clicking on it and selecting the “Remove” option.
 You go from 4 pie charts to 3 pie charts.